MarcosDemetry/MarcosDemetry.github.io/index.md

 use-site-title: true
 ---

 Welcome to my personal webpage!
-I am a PhD student interested in urban economics, segregation studies and labor economics—currently visiting UC Berkeley for the fall of 2023.
+I am a PhD student interested in urban economics, segregation studies and labor economics.

 Explore the website to find out about my [research](research.md), [teaching](teaching.md) and [work experience](resume.md) in academia.